-For many people, shipping containers bring to mind ingenious conversion projects and grand designs where people have creatively turned them into offices, restaurants or homes.
-With some great concepts brought to life by shipping container conversion specialists, we are now seeing an increasing number of people enjoy the benefits of something designed for the transportation of cargo.
+For many people, containers bring to mind ingenious conversion projects and grand designs where people have creatively turned them into offices, restaurants or homes.
+With some great concepts brought to life by conversion specialists, we are now seeing an increasing number of people enjoy the benefits of something designed for the transportation of cargo.

 The use of Shipping Containers for Goods Transport

-Shipping Around the World
+Transporting Around the World

-With this mind, some people have started using them for other reasons such as personal or business storage, as the basis for a self-storage service, or for the compliant storage of hazardous materials on-site.
+With this in mind, some people have started using them for other reasons such as personal or business storage, as the basis for a self-storage service, or for the compliant storage of hazardous materials on-site.

-It is not uncommon for people and organisations alike to hire shipping containers for temporary storage.
+It is not uncommon for people and organisations alike to hire containers for temporary storage.
 This is typical for businesses looking to capitalise on seasonal increases in demand, for instance.